Inland Empire (film): Background

 Inland Empire was the first Lynch feature to be completely shot in digital video; it was shot in standard definition with a hand-held Sony DSR-PD150 by Lynch himself.
 Lynch stated that he would no longer use film to make motion pictures.
 He explained his preference, stating that the medium gives one "more room to dream", and more options in post-production.
 Much of the project was shot in Łódź, Poland, with local actors, such as Karolina Gruszka, Krzysztof Majchrzak, Leon Niemczyk, Piotr Andrzejewski and artists of the local circus Cyrk Zalewski.
-Some videography was also done in Los Angeles, and in 2006 Lynch returned from Poland to complete filming.
-Lynch then edited the final results in Final Cut Pro in his home office over six months.
-He did not work with frequent collaborator and editor Mary Sweeney because "there wasn't a real organized script to go by and no one knew what was going on except him."
+Some filming was also done in Los Angeles, and Lynch returned from Poland in 2006 to complete it.
+He then edited the final results in Final Cut Pro in his home office over a six-month period.
+He edited the film alone without input from his then-wife Mary Sweeney, who often edited his films, which she attributed to the lack of "a real organized script to go by [...] no one knew what was going on except him".

 Lynch shot the film without a complete screenplay.
 Instead, he handed each actor several pages of freshly written dialogue each day.
 In a 2005 interview, he described his feelings about the shooting process:

 "I've never worked on a project in this way before.
 I don't know exactly how this thing will finally unfold ...
 This film is very different because I don't have a script.
 I write the thing scene by scene and much of it is shot and I don't have much of a clue where it will end.
 It's a risk, but I have this feeling that because all things are unified, this idea over here in that room will somehow relate to that idea over there in the pink room."

 Interviewed at the Venice Film Festival, Laura Dern admitted that she did not know what Inland Empire was about or the role she was playing, but hoped that seeing the film's premiere at the festival would help her "learn more".
-Justin Theroux has also stated that he "couldn't possibly tell you what the film's about, and at this point, I don't know that [David Lynch] could.
-It's become sort of a pastime—Laura [Dern] and I sit around on set trying to figure out what's going on."
-In an NPR interview, Dern recounted a conversation she had with one of the movie's new producers, Jeremy Alter.
-He asked if Lynch was joking when he requested a one-legged woman, a monkey and a lumberjack by 3:15.
-"Yeah, you're on a David Lynch movie, dude," Dern replied.
-"Sit back and enjoy the ride."
-Dern reported that by 4 p.m. they were shooting with the requested individuals.
+Justin Theroux also stated, "I couldn't possibly tell you what the film's about, and at this point, I don't know that [David Lynch] could.
+It's become sort of a pastime—Laura and I sit around on set trying to figure out what's going on."
+In an NPR interview, Dern recounted a conversation she had with Jeremy Alter, one of the film's newer producers; he had asked her if Lynch was joking when he requested a one-legged woman, a monkey, and a lumberjack by 3:15 p.m.
+Dern replied, "Yeah, you're on a David Lynch movie, dude.
+Sit back and enjoy the ride."
+They began filming with the individuals Lynch had requested by 4 p.m.